Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4PMdlE1TIfY.md

 ### Transcript

-> are doing any marketing to driving new players we do, i'm not going to talk too much about that because i don't think that's interesting but we do we do market the game
+> are doing any marketing to driving new players we do, I'm not going to talk too much about that because I don't think that's interesting but we do we do market the game